Section author: Philippe Biondi <phil at secdev.org>

 tcpdump -xX to decode and interpret what the tool missed.

 Third, even programs which only decode do not give you all the information they received.
-The network’s vision they give you is the one their author thought was sufficient.
+The vision of the network they give you is the one their author thought was sufficient.
 But it is not complete, and you have a bias.
 For instance, do you know a tool that reports the Ethernet padding?

 In fact, it’s like building a new tool each time, but instead of dealing with a hundred line C program, you only write 2 lines of Scapy.